 - Annual revenue.
 Lenders often require businesses to bring in annual revenues of $50,000 to $150,000.

 - Personal debt-to-credit ratio.
 It sounds counterintuitive, but some lenders will consider too much personal credit a risk — you could turn to that credit if your business runs out of money.

-- Personal income.
+- Net operating income.
 To be sure that you can meet repayment requirements, some lenders look for a total income that’s at least 1.25 times greater than your total expenses.